nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     2. In the dialog page that opens

-       1. Select the certificate usage policy from the Usage drop down list (AUTHENTICATION for authentication certificates)
+       1. Select the certificate usage policy from the **Usage** drop down list (AUTHENTICATION for authentication certificates)

        2. Select the issuer of the certificate from the **Certification Service** drop-down list

-       3. Select the format of the certificate signing request (PEM or DER), according to the certification service provider’s requirements
+       3. Select the format of the certificate signing request (PEM or DER) from the **CSR Format** drop-down list, according to the certification service provider's requirements

        4. Click **CONTINUE**

     3. In the dialog that opens

-       1. Review the certificate owner’s information that will be included in the CSR and fill in the empty fields, if needed
+       1. Review the certificate owner's information that will be included in the CSR and fill in the empty fields, if needed

        2. Click **GENERATE CSR**